ChuyAMS/jconekta/README.md

 # jconekta   0.0.1-SNAPSHOT
 ## Introduction
-A java library wrapper for https://www.conekta.io
+A java library wrapper for https://www.conekta.io.
+It uses Java Objects to build the request to the REST API.

 - *What problem does it try to fix?*
 - *What are the most important features?*